daddel80/notepadpp-multireplace/README.md

     -   `Quote`: Delineate areas where characters are not recognized as delimiters.

 ### CSV Column Operations
+CSV-related operations extend the functionality of scope-based processing, providing additional features for structured data handling:
 - **Sorting Lines by Columns**: Ascend or descend, combining columns in any prioritized order.
 - **Sorting Behavior**: CSV column sorting treats numeric and text values equally, ensuring correct order in mixed data.
 - **Toggle Sort**: Allows users to return columns to their initial unsorted state with just an extra click on the sorting button.
 This feature is effective even after rows are modified, deleted, or added.